rmathena79/breaker-bot/README.md

 There are two main ways to jump into this project:

 * Use the "report" notebook to review findings and analysis from the project.
 You can just view it; it is saved with my findings and graphs included.
-But to re-run the report, you need to do extensive setup and prep and described below.
+But to re-run the report, you need to do extensive setup and prep as described below.
 * Use the "playground" notebook to try out the models.
 This does not require any database setup or data preparation.

 ## Detailed Overview

 This project explores the use of neural networks to break simple, classic ciphers such as the Caesar and Substition ciphers.
 The approach taken is meant to scale to more sophisticated ciphers such as Enigma, but not sophisticated modern systems.

+Please note, only Caesar Cipher is being used at this point, though there is framework for more to be added.

 There are several moving parts:
 * A collection of text files, all public domain texts from Project Gutenberg